hashicorp/nomad/website/source/docs/drivers/exec.html.md

 The resource isolation provided varies by the operating system of the client and the configuration.

-On Linux, Nomad will attempt to use cgroups, namespaces, and chroot to isolate the resources of a process.
-If the Nomad agent is not running as root many of these mechanisms cannot be used.
+On Linux, Nomad will use cgroups, namespaces, and chroot to isolate the resources of a process and as such the Nomad agent must be run as root.

-As a baseline, the task driver will just execute the command with no additional resource isolation if none are available.
+On Windows, the task driver will just execute the command with no additional resource isolation.